 It is my deepest pleasure to work at SFU as a research assistant supporting Dr. Daniel Laitsch, PhD with a research study that looks at research and kind of information school trustees in BC access to inform decision making.
 This study parallels one that was conducted in the United States, but translated to the BC context.
 We have implemented a survey questionnaire to individual school trustees.
 Participation is anonymous and data is kept confidential.
 At present, we have presented a poster of the study at the American Educational Research Association (AERA) 2016 Annual Conference in April and have been recently accepted to present at the Canadian School Board Association (CSBA) 2016 Congress in July and Learning Forward Conference 2016 Annual Conference in Vancouver in December.

-My doctoral dissertation is titled… “The Professional Learning Experiences of Non-Mathematics Subject Specialist Teachers – A Descriptive Study.”
-My research study is focused on the professional learning activities these teachers participate in to gain their subject matter content knowledge in mathematics as practicing secondary mathematics teachers in BC schools.
+My doctoral dissertation titled “The Professional Learning Experiences of Non-Mathematics Subject Specialist Teachers – A Descriptive Study” was focused on what professional learning activities Non-Mathematics Subject Specialist Teachers (NMSSTs) participate in to gain their subject matter content knowledge in mathematics as practicing secondary mathematics teachers in BC schools.

 Progress Update: Apparently it’s been quite some time since I’ve updated… which is a good thing as it would infer that I was on task and getting this dissertation done.
 The dissertation underwent two rounds of editing: once for grammar, the other for formatting.
 Back and forth the paper went until I was ready to submit to my committee.
 Feedback was provided by my committee and further revisions to finally reach my final, final draft submitted at the end of June.
 A long story made short, my oral defence date is Thursday, August 17th at 9:30am at Surrey campus.
 I’m looking forward to this event and getting my dissertation into the library… then graduate.